Abatement

 A joint bank account is a bank account held by two or more people where, in England and Wales, the surviving account holder(s) automatically inherit all the money when one account holder dies.

-Joint tenants are property co-owners who own the whole property together with equal rights and automatic right of survivorship, meaning the surviving owner(s) automatically inherit when one owner dies.
+Joint tenants are property co-owners with equal rights and automatic survivorship, meaning survivors inherit when one owner dies.

 Lack of due execution is a legal ground for challenging a will's validity when the strict signing and witnessing requirements of the Wills Act 1837 were not properly followed.